 Medical School Achievement

-All medical schools in the UK have agreed the following system of scoring the academic component of the application form.
+All medical schools in the UK have agreed on the following system of scoring the academic component of the application form.

 Each medical school will choose which exam results and coursework will count towards the score.
-Whatever exams/coursework a medical school chooses to use, they will rank every medical student in order from top of the year to bottom.
+Whatever exams/coursework a medical school chooses to use, they will rank every medical student in order from the top of the year to bottom.
 This element is known as the EPM decile score.
-Student within the top decile will receive 43 points out of a possible 43.
+A student within the top decile will receive 43 points out of a possible 43.
 Those in the second decile group will get 42.
 The third decile group will get 41, and so on until those within the tenth decile who will receive the minimum of 34 points.

-On top of the scores from your relevant course, there are a further 7 points available for other educational achievements; 5 points for for additional degrees and 2 for other qualifications.
+On top of the scores from your relevant course, there are a further 7 points available for other educational achievements; 5 points for additional degrees and 2 for other qualifications.
 These will be externally judged by a verification panel made up of one medical school and one foundation school member.
 It is vital to ensure you include the necessary information as missing, incorrect or inconsistent supporting documentation may result in points deductions.
 Panel members will see only the information provided in the Educational Achievement section of your application.

 SJT (50 points)

 The Situational Judgement Test (SJT) is a 70 question exam, taken under invigilated conditions, and last for 2 hours 20 minutes.
-Included within the exam are 10 pilot questions which do not form part of your final grade but are instead used to further develop the testing system.
+Included in the exam are 10 pilot questions which do not form part of your final grade but are instead used to further develop the testing system.
 It’s important to note there is no negative marking/points deducted for incorrect answers, so it is wise to aim to answer all of the questions.

 For the Foundation Programme 2014, SJTs have already taken place.
 For applicants to the 2015 programme, SJTs will be held on the following dates and times: